-Actions our charity takes to meet standards: Evidence of our actions: Conflicts of interest policy is documented in Code of Business Conduct for Directors and Employees.
-Code of Business Conduct for directors and Employees - Section 6 Conflicts of Interest p5. (updated code approved by the HEAnet Board 09.12.2019) Code follows best practice as per Code of Practice for the Governance of State Bodies.
+Actions our charity takes to meet standards: Evidence of our actions: Conflicts of interest policy is documented in Group Code of Business Conduct for Directors and Employees.
+Group Code of Business Conduct for directors and Employees - Section 6 Conflicts of Interest p5.
+Code follows best practice as per Code of Practice for the Governance of State Bodies.
 Register of Interests is maintained and regularly reviewed.
 Directors are reminded to inform Company Secretary of any updates.
 Register of Conflicts of Interests.
-Directors are emailed annually as a reminder that directors should inform CoSec of any changes to the Register - email to directors 03.02.2020 + directors email confirmation replies.
+Directors are emailed annually as a reminder that directors should inform CoSec of any changes to the Register - email to directors 25 th February 2021 + directors email confirmation replies.
 Conflicts of Interest is a standing agenda item (start of meeting) with any declared conflicts of interest included in the minutes.
-Board meeting agenda - agenda item 1.
-Chair reminds directors to declare any conflict of interest at the start of each board meeting.
+Board and Committee meetings agenda - agenda item 1.
+Chair reminds directors to declare any conflict of interest at the start of each board/committee meeting.